Ensembl/amr-portal/frontend/src/content/usage.md

   </figcaption>
 </figure>

-- select the download button and a CSV version of the results table will be downloaded onto your computer.
+- Select the download button and a CSV version of the results table will be downloaded onto your computer.

 <figure>
    <img src="/assets/images/content/howto/results-download-button-amr-f12.png" />